NaorNC/nc-rental/README.md

 # Video of the script:

 * click - https://streamable.com/msejyp
-* If you have any further questions, you can add me to Discord. [https://discord.gg/eET8CtgX97]
+* If you have any further questions, you can add me to Discord - NaorNC#8998

 # Installation